Can’t bear another family Christmas? Just want to get away? I have assembled my pick of the best luxury Christmas holidays for the luxury traveler.

 Where to Stay?
 After a hard day of wandering the streets and stores, cozy up with a beer by the fire in the lounge of the Park Hyatt Zurich.

-Don’t Miss: On December 19, after sunset, children set candles afloat on the Limmat River near City Hall.
+Don’t Miss: On December 19, after sunset.
+Children set candles afloat on the Limmat River near City Hall.

 Whistler – For the perfect Christmas village.

 Why Go?
 In America and Canada, they do Christmas so well.
-Bigger trees (not hard to achieve in the rocky mountains), more decorations, a million sparkling lights.
+Bigger trees (not hard to achieve in the rocky mountains), more decorations, and a million sparkling lights.
 Whistler is just a wonderland before Christmas and this is also a cheaper time to ski with guaranteed snow at the top of the mountain.
 This is the perfect place to grab your coffee or eggnog in your red Starbucks cup and wander round this perfect snow-encrusted village.

 Don’t Miss: Swimming and hot-tubbing outdoors in the snow, both the Four Seasons Whistler and the Fairmont Whistler have fantastic and warm outdoor pools.
 Life doesn’t get better than bobbing around in a warm pool as the snow falls on your head!